jarekkozak/ha-foxess-mqtt/README.md

 4.  **MQTT Data Source**: A mechanism (e.g., an RS485-to-MQTT bridge connected to the inverter) sending *raw* binary data from the Foxess inverter to the specified MQTT topic. **This project does *not* implement reading from RS485, only listening on MQTT.**
 5.  **Foxess T-Series Inverter**: A compatible inverter (e.g., T20G3).
 6.  **RS485 to MQTT converter e.g. https://github.com/nathanmarlor/foxess_modbus/wiki/USR-W610
+7. **Converter connected to Foxess inverter.

+Converter has to be configured to send raw serial messages to mqtt.

 ## Configuration

 Configuration is done using environment variables.
 The `helper.py` file defines the expected variables: